 - Add salt and fry the onions until the onions are browned and caramelized.
 Keep the heat at medium to low and this process may take around 25 to 30 minutes at least, meanwhile we do other things for the biryani.

 - Once the onion slices are caramelized (you can do the following steps in between), transfer the caramelized onions from the stove and keep it aside.

 - Meanwhile peel and wash the other onion, slice thin and long.

-- Heat the remaining 2 tablespoons of oil in another large pan or kadai and lightly fry the cardamom pods, cloves, bay leaves, cinnamon sticks and red chilies.
+- Heat the remaining 2 tablespoons of oil in another large pan or kadai and lightly fry the cardamom pods, cloves, bay leaves, cinnamon sticks and broken dried red chilies.

 - Once the above spices are lightly fried, add the sliced onions and saute until the onions are transparent in color, which may take 8 to 10 minutes of time.